 How can TV shows improve your Japanese language?

 Watching TV shows could be a great way to learn Japanese.
-Japan has a wide range of shows to offer.
-From dramas to anime to variety shows, the possibilities are endless.
+Japan offers a wide range of shows, from dramas to anime to variety shows.
+The possibilities are endless.

 Japanese TV series are unique in their content and structure.
 You will find a mix of goofy and humor-based shows.
 Even for those seeking soft romances or melodrama, there is no room for disappointment.